MB3hel/AzpenA746Work/Android/README.md

 If we could access the uBoot console, we could probably manually boot to fastboot using `fastboot usb 0`.
 There are UART pads on this tablet's board (requires opening tablet).
 This is untested, but persumably similar to A741 (info [here](https://linux-sunxi.org/Azpen_A741)).
 However, the console may not accept input due to sharing with the SD card (again, untested).

 Theoretically, FEL could also be used to flash a custom uboot build to work around this (differnet UART port), but we'd need to be able to build uboot for this device.
 Currently not sure what that would entail.
-I have yet to get any method [here](https://linux-sunxi.org/Retrieving_device_information) to work for `boot1.header`, but I have obtained `script.bin` and `script.fex` from the stock rom.
-These are located in the `stock/` folder.
-The bootinfo was also extracted using the SUN8I method in a modified meminfo script (I made SUN9I use SUN8I code).
-This is included, but I am not certain it is valid.

-It is also possible a generic A33 1024x600 build would work.
+It is possible a generic A33 1024x600 build would work.
 But again, UNTESTED!

 ### SD Card Boot